-Slovenia manages to pack some of Europa’s most stunning natural attractions into its compact size.
+Slovenia manages to pack some of Europa’s most stunning natural tourist attractions into its compact size.
 From the snow-capped mountains and tree-lined valleys to the dark karst caves and gushing waterfalls, Slovenia’s landscape is nothing short of breathtaking.
-Whether you’re planning on hiking, cycling, caving, or canyoning, there’s something here for every type of outdoor enthusiast.
+Whether you’re planning on hiking, cycling, caving, or canyoning, there are things to do in Slovenia for every type of outdoor enthusiast.

 The incredible mixture of diverse scenery is made even more stunning by the country’s quaint, picturesque towns.
 If the metropolitan city of Ljubljana doesn’t win over your heart, you can retreat to the quieter villages of Ptuj and Piran.
 Whether you’re interested in a city vacation or an outdoor adventure, you’ll find what you’re looking for in Slovenia.